Script Guide

 script.running // true while active, false after stop()

-script.name // the script's name (e.g., "hello")Use script.running in loops for graceful shutdown:
+script.name // the script's name (e.g., "hello")Use script.running to exit loops when the user presses Stop:

 while (script.running) {